Avou910/helsinki-city-bike/README.md

 npm run dev
  ```

- Access the web application: Once the backend and frontend are running, access the web application through the provided URL or localhost.
+ Access the web application: Once the backend and frontend are running, access the web application through the localhost.